thomasbelliott/516-1/README.md

 - Your program is syntactically correct: 1 point.
 - Your program displays the frequency dictionary correctly: 3 points.
 - Your program calculates and displays TTR correctly: 2 points.

+### Final Project

+For the final project, you will develop a program that solves an applied linguistics problem of your choice.

+#### Projects from previous years:

+**Adaptive vocabulary size test.** ALT students developed a program that delivers an adaptive computer-assisted test of vocabulary size.
+They used the COCA list of top 5000 words, a list of pseudo-words, and a binary search algorithm (similar to the one implemented in Small Project A).